-There is still a huge stigma about openly discussing your mental health problems at work so it is no surprise to discover that millions of British workers would shy away from sharing their problems with colleagues amid a fear they could jeopardise their career.
+There is still a huge stigma about openly discussing mental health at work.
+It is no surprise, therefore, to discover that millions of British workers would shy away from sharing their mental health problems with colleagues amid a fear they could jeopardise their career.

 A survey carried out among 2000 employees by the Mental Health Foundation for World Mental Health Day 2017 discovered that 38 per cent wouldn’t feel safe being open about their mental health at work.